 These are just a few of the ideas that can be used.
 The circular hurdles can be a huge amount of fun for both the coach and the athlete due to the opportunity that the events present for both variety and creativity of training.

 What is for favourite tip or drill for coaching circular hurdles?

 Share your ideas by leaving a reply/comment.
-You can also contact me by using the details below.
+You can also use the contact details below.

 If this post helped you please take a moment to help others by sharing it on social media.
 If you want to learn more I encourage you to leave questions and comments or contact me directly.